beef meals your immune system will thank you for

-Let’s be clear, the biggest things you can do for your immune system is to wash your hands (and maybe sing while you’re doing it a la Jimmy Fallon) and eat a balanced diet.
+Let’s be clear, the biggest things you can do for your immune system is to wash your hands and eat a balanced diet.
 And, when it comes to a balanced diet, you’re missing out if you’re not including servings of beef in your meal prep.
 When it comes to beef and your health, you can rest easy knowing that along with being delicious, beef contains important nutrients that your body needs.
 In just one 3 oz. cooked serving, you’re getting 10 essential nutrients, including about half your Daily Value for protein.

 Supplies critical building blocks for cells.
 Additionally, diets anchored in protein keep us fuller longer, which is essential when you’re trying to stretch your meals with what you have in the pantry.

 Supports the immune system.
 It is a necessary nutrient for white blood cells to function properly in the body.
 Research shows zinc deficiencies are positively associated with lower immune response, and a serving of beef provides 39% of your DV of zinc.

 Deficiency may make your symptoms stronger when you have a viral infection.
 A single serving of beef has 38% of your Daily Value of selenium.

 Beef pairs perfectly with fresh fruits and vegetables that are rich in antioxidants.
 For children, ground beef is the perfect food to hide pureed or finely diced vegetables.
 Frozen, canned, dried and even fresh!
 Eat the rainbow, enjoy bright colors and anchor it with America’s favorite protein, beef!

 Don’t forget the importance of vitamin D!
 You can get outside and still keep your social distance .
 If you are able, continue to enjoy walking outside, hiking trails that aren’t full of people, riding your bike or soaking in the sun on your deck or in the backyard.